ExCL-Docs/excl-user-docs/quick-start-guides/vitis.md

 **Note:** Fish is not backwards compatible with Bash.
 See [Fish for bash users (fishshell.com)](https://fishshell.com/docs/current/fish_for_bash_users.html).
 So in order to load modules and source bash scripts, I have included the bass function.
 Prepend `bass` before the `source` or `module` commands to use bash features in fish.
 {% endhint %}

-### Using Vitis with the [Fish Shell](https://fishshell.com) (Recommended Apporach)
+### Using Vitis with the [Fish Shell](https://fishshell.com) (Recommended Approach)

 Fish is installed system-wide with a default configuration based on Aaron's fish configuration that includes helpful functions to launch the Xilinx development tools.
 The next sections goes over the functions that this fish config provides.

 #### sfpgabuild

 `sfpgabuild` is a shortcut to calling `srun -J interactive_build -p fpgabuild -c 8 --mem 8G --mail-type=END,FAIL --mail-user $user_email --pty $argv` .
-Essentially it setups a FPGA build environment using slurm using resonable defaults.
-Each of the defaults can be overriden by spacifying the new parameter when calling `sfpgabuild` . `sfpgabuild` also modifies the prompt to remind you that you are in the fpga build environment.
+Essentially it setups a FPGA build environment using slurm using reasonable defaults.
+Each of the defaults can be overridden by specifying the new parameter when calling `sfpgabuild` . `sfpgabuild` also modifies the prompt to remind you that you are in the fpga build environment.

 #### sfpgarun-u250